 For broader regional context, see our full coverage of Middle East airspace disruptions, guidance for Americans currently in the region, and our earlier report on the Dubai airport closure.

-Yes.
-Dubai International Airport has reopened with limited operations, but most flights remain suspended.
+Yes, Dubai International Airport has reopened with limited operations, but most flights remain suspended and schedules are still being rebuilt.